noodlemctwoodle/homeassistant/user_content/readme.md

  - Mosquitto broker
  - MQTT Integration

+When setting up the MQTT integration, ensure that you tick the box to enable discovery.

 Home Assistant have documentation [here](https://github.com/home-assistant/hassio-addons/blob/master/mosquitto/README.md) on the add-on package.

 Test you can connect to the MQTT instance